hellmarbecker/blog/_drafts/2022-01-25-partitioning-in-druid-part-3-multi-dimension-range-partitioning.markdown

 It will also reduce overall segment size because data that are sorted this way can be compressed more efficiently.

-As mentioned above, you will have to build your own snapshot Druid version to try this out.
-(If you follow the steps below with the standard 0.22 release, you will not get an error.
-But Druid will fall back to hash partitioning.)
+<mark>As mentioned above, you will have to build your own snapshot Druid version to try this out.
+If you follow the steps below with the standard 0.22 release, you will not get an error.
+But Druid will fall back to hash partitioning.</mark>

+(Or you can use [Imply](https://www.imply.io)'s version which has multi dimension partitioning already built in.)

 Range partitioning is not supported by the web console wizard, so we have to resort to a little trick.
 As before, I'll show this with the quickstart wikipedia dataset.